Azure/cloud-scale-data-for-devs-guide/docs/schema-considerations.md

 sequence: 14
 ---

-# Schema design considerations
+# Schema design considerations for Azure Cosmos database

 Azure Cosmos DB stores data as schema-less JSON objects.
-Any schema intended would have to be managed or enforced by outside applications.
+The schema you intend to use needs to be managed or enforced by outside applications.

-Now that said, there are decisions in your database design that need to be made before you create your Azure Cosmos DB database.
-These are the things that you need to think about when it comes to your JSON objects:
+There are decisions in your Cosmos DB design that need to be made before you create the database.
+You need to consider the following when creating JSON objects:

 - Data modeling